WesterdijkInstitute/FNP_aux_scripts/README.md

 ## Filter copy

 Use this script to copy GenBank files according to a taxonomical filter.
+It depends on Biopython.

 ```
 usage: filtercopy_genbank.py [-h] -i INPUT -o OUTPUTFOLDER -t TAXONOMY_FILTER [--include INCLUDE]